iKarans/iMorse/README.md

-# Translator
+# Morse Code Translator
-This is my transltor ...

-## Sub heading
+## Introduction
-This is a subheading
+A Morse Code Translator desgined using HTML, SCSS, CSS and Javascript using a mobile-first approached.